tomogorman/AdaptiveConfidenceIntervals/README.md

         then you only need to enter the first five arguments.
      2) The data frame cannot contain missing values for any variables used in the complete model.
-     3) This function calls the adonetailp, adaptiveweights, rootcdffast, cdfhat, and shufflewh functions.
+     3) This function calls the adonetailp, adaptiveweights, rootcdf, cdfhat, and shufflewh functions.
      4) This function is written in base R.  No packages are required.